codedblueprint/Data-Analyst-Projects/README.md

 - Real-world datasets with business relevance
 - Code-first approach with Python, SQL, and R
-- Visual-first approach using Tableau / Power BI
+- Visual-first approach using Power BI
-- Each folder includes a standalone `README.md`, Jupyter/R notebook, and data instructions
+- Each folder includes a standalone `README.md`, Jupyter notebook, and data instructions

 ---